saurbh264/IISF-Space-Hackathon/README.md

 ## Getting Started

 1. Navigate to Google Colab: [colab.research.google.com](https://colab.research.google.com/)
-2. Go to File -> Open Notebook -> from GitHub -> Paste this URL: 'https://github.com/saurbh264/IISF-Space-Hackathon.git'
+2. Go to File -> Open Notebook -> from GitHub -> Paste this URL: `https://github.com/saurbh264/IISF-Space-Hackathon.git`
+3. Run all cells, startup time is approximately 10 minutes.
+4. You can now interact with the web interface at your convenience.
-3. The dataset consists of a set of URLs scrapped, preprocessed and saved as a text file.
+5. The dataset consists of a set of URLs scrapped, preprocessed and saved as a text file.

+Conclusion: Open the "saarthi_backend.ipynb" in colab, run all the cells, then once the server is live, click on the link generated after:

+`from google.colab.output import eval_js`

+`print(eval_js("google.colab.kernel.proxyPort(8000)"))`

 ## Flow
 ![flowhart](https://github.com/that-coding-kid/Saarthi/assets/120119962/e39cff30-e044-4313-9c64-961f49072c5d)
 **Brief about our Approach:**

-1.**Web Scrapping and Data Preprocessing**: Leveraging Langchain, we efficiently scraped data from specified URLs.
-To augment the bot's intent awareness, we manually enriched the dataset with additional descriptors.
+1.**Web Scrapping and Data Preprocessing**: Leveraging Langchain, we efficiently scraped data from the portal's URLs.
+We manually enriched the dataset with additional descriptors to augment the bot's intent awareness.
 Further enhancing the conversational depth, we refined the data ensuring a more descriptive and contextually nuanced interaction.

-2.**Creating Embeddings**: Utilizing the Hugging Face platform, specifically the 'instructor-XL' embeddings, we generated embeddings for the dataset.
+2.**Creating Embeddings**: We generated embeddings for the dataset by utilizing the Hugging Face platform, specifically the 'instructor-XL' embeddings.
 These embeddings form the basis for similarity searches and contribute to the overall functionality of the system.

 3.**Retrieval Augmented Generation using FAISS and Mixtral-8x7B-Instruct-v0.1**: Implemented retrieval augmented generation using FAISS as a knowledge base and semantic index similarity.
-The system, upon receiving a query, retrieves the context of k-nearest neighbors, enhancing precision in generated responses for a more contextually accurate interaction.
+The system, upon receiving a query, retrieves the context of k-nearest neighbours, enhancing precision in generated responses for a more contextually accurate interaction.

 4.**Voice to Text using Whisper small model**: Our system seamlessly integrates the open-source ASR Model- ‘Whisper Voice API’ (Whisper-small model) for live voice-to-text transcription, ensuring accurate and efficient conversion.

-5.**Dynamic and context aware responses using Mixtral-8x7B-Instruct-v0.1** : Subsequently, the query, along with the context retrieved from Faiss, is input into 'Mixtral-8x7B-Instruct-v0.1', an open-source Large Language Model.
+5.**Dynamic and context-aware responses using Mixtral-8x7B-Instruct-v0.1**: Subsequently, the query, along with the context retrieved from Faiss, is input into 'Mixtral-8x7B-Instruct-v0.1', an open-source Large Language Model.
 Accessing its API from Hugging Face, this model demonstrates superior accuracy compared to Llama 13B and is on par with GPT-3.5 in terms of performance.
 The response is then generated, leveraging the capabilities of Mixtral-8x7B-Instruct-v0.1, incorporating the contextual information from the query and Faiss-retrieved context.

-6.**Voice based input and output (Bilingual)**: We provide users with the option to choose between Hindi and English for their preferred language.
+6.**Voice-based input and output (Multilingual)**: We provide users with the option to choose between various languages such as Hindi,English etc. as their preferred language.
+The bot is also capable of translating inputs given in a different language than the selected input, for eg- Say the the language field is set as English and we decide to give a Hindi input, then the response generated would be in English along with the transcription of the said query.
+This can help in cases where information needs to be conveyed to different persons without having the user to know a different language.
 The generated response is presented in a voice-based format, utilizing translators and text-to-voice models to enhance the overall user experience.

 ## Accuracies